-In other words, don’t try to fix your partner – this is both impossible and unethical – and don’t play the blame game (no one wins).
-We agree that critical self-awareness and others-awareness is very important.
-Today, we add a third suggestion:
+In other words, don’t try to fix your partner.
+This is both impossible and unethical.
+Don’t play the blame game (no one wins).

-According to Dr. Gottman, masters of relationships approach problems as a team.
-To do so, they must both be aware of their personal experience in the moment and motivated to work together.
+According to Dr. John Gottman, “Masters” of relationships approach problems as a team.
+To do so, they must both be aware of their personal experience at the moment and motivated to work together.
 It is impossible to nurture healthy relational dynamics without practicing attunement.
 Let’s take a look at the first couple in Gaspard’s article:

 “A typical example is Tim and Megan, both in their mid-thirties and married for seven years.
 “I’ve been unhappy for some time,” complains Megan.
 “I’ve asked Tim to be more considerate of my needs, but things don’t appear to be changing.
 It feels like I’m at the bottom of his list.”
 To this Tim laments: “Megan just doesn’t make me happy anymore and things just aren’t getting better.”

-Both Tim and Megan have succeeded in identifying a general feeling – unhappiness in their relationship – but haven’t managed to pinpoint specific sources for this unhappiness.
+Both Tim and Megan have succeeded in identifying unhappiness in their relationship.
+However, they haven’t pinpointed specific sources for this unhappiness.
 In despair, they’ve turned on each other.

 How can Tim and Megan turn things around?
-The first step is for them to get in touch with themselves: to discover what they need and want, determine what they feel is missing from their relationship.
-This is self care.
+The first step is for them to get in touch with themselves.
+They must discover what they need and want and determine what they feel is missing from their relationship.
+This is self-care.
 They have to understand themselves before they can understand each other.

-If we cannot identify our own emotions, how are we supposed to understand them or process them or communicate about them with others?
-How can we expect our partners to be a source of comfort and support?
+If you cannot identify your own emotions, how are you supposed to understand them or process them or communicate about them with others?
+How can you expect your partner to be a source of comfort and support?

-Tip 1: Ask Open-Ended Questions.
 If you ask questions that require only a yes or no answer, you are destroying conversations before they even have a chance to begin.
 You are accidentally slamming the door that you are trying to open.
-This door is unfortunately labeled “Intimacy.”
+This door is labeled “Intimacy.”
 Instead of “Did you watch that movie?” ask, “What was your favorite part?”
-Instead of “Are you upset?” ask, “You seem upset – what’s going on?”
+Instead of “Are you upset?” ask, “You seem upset.
+What’s going on?”
 If you need help, check out our card deck.

-Tip 2: Relax.
-Take your time.
 If you are bothered by your inability to label your emotions, stop and meditate for a moment.
 Clear your mind.
 Search for a word.
 When a word comes to mind and your body relaxes, you have hit the spot.
-Here are a few examples you can use in this activity.
-Remember, these are just a starting point!
+Here are a few examples you can use in this activity as a starting point: